ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Certificate Revocation

-To request that a certificate be revoked, the client sends a POST request to the ACME server's revoke-cert URI.
+To request that a certificate be revoked, the client sends a POST request to the ACME server's revoke-cert URL.
 The body of the POST is a JWS object whose JSON payload contains the certificate to be revoked:

 certificate (required, string):